Click the chart for more detail

 - Machinery and electrical equipment; and

-The most recent resolutions also prohibit third countries from renewing or granting new work authorizations to DPRK nationals, and to repatriate these overseas workers by December 2019.
+The most recent resolutions also prohibit third countries from renewing or granting new work authorizations to DPRK nationals, and required those countries to repatriate these overseas workers by December 2019.